Klokočov, Michalovce District: Transport

 Klokočov lies next to a main road connecting Michalovce with the villages on the northern shore of Zemplínska Šírava and the villages in the northern parts of the Sobrance District, further to the east.

-The village has regular bus service.
+The village has a regular bus service.

 Tourism

 A local part of the municipality is the Kamenec tourism area, with accommodation and facilities for water sports.
 Kamenec is one of the major recreational areas on the northern shores of the Zemplínska Šírava reservoir.